-Converting a Sheet At Game Going through a major change at game, such as being Embraced by a Vampire, Ghouling, or First Change (anything that changes your type from Mortal to Supernatural), allows you to make a limited number of changes to your sheet.
+Converting a Sheet At Game Going through a major change at game, such as being Embraced by a Vampire, Becoming a Wraith, or First Change (anything that changes your type from Mortal to Supernatural), allows you to make a limited number of changes to your sheet.
 Merits and Flaws that are incompatible with the new Supernatural Type are refunded (you get the XP back for them).
 You may purchase any Merits and Flaws related to your new Supernatural Type, and only those related to your new Supernatural Type at this time.
 If you had powers which are now incompatible with your new Supernatural Type, you are refunded these points - except in the case of 8th generation Vampires, this does not include Techniques.
 You may purchase innate powers at this time, however, you may only purchase each innate at 1 level above your current level (for characters who have never had those innate powers, that’s L1/R1.)
 Non-innate powers may not be updated during this purchase phase.
 Energy converts at a rate of 1:1.
 You may purchase 1 additional Energy at this time.
 Between games you make up to 3 additional purchases (in any categories) for each of the following 2 games.
 You may also choose, but are not required to, “unspend” 10 XP from your sheet to gain 12 points to purchase powers specifically - no categories may be taken negative when unspending.

 Becoming a Ghoul Only mortal characters may become Ghouls.
-Feeding even a single point of Blood to a Mortal character ghouls that character.
+Feeding two points of Blood to a Mortal character within ten minutes ghouls that character.
 If a Mortal character is ghouled during game they go to ST camp to modify their sheet.
 They gain the Ghoul Merit for no cost but do not gain the points for purchasing an innate discipline.
 They still immediately get the first level of Potence for free, regardless of the parent clan.

 Becoming a Vampire Only mortal characters may become Vampires.
 To embrace a character in game: Begin by placing the target mortal in the Dying state.
 A vampire character who wishes to embrace a character should stand over them and call: "Intent to Embrace" and then feed the target mortal 5 Blood.
 Both the original Vampire and the new Vampire go to ST camp to move the mortal over to a Vampire Character Sheet.
 You retain any Vampire powers you may have had prior to Embrace but do not immediately gain more powers unless you purchase them.
 You are given one step below the sire's Generation numerically on your new character sheet and gain the flaw "Disrupted Generation" if necessary.
 You may not alter this generation at character conversion.
 You may spend XP (including XP refunded from incompatible Merits) while at ST camp.
 ST camp should make a copy of your new character sheet and turn it in to Check-In after game.